CrashCortez/Cohpi4/README.md

 ```
 *If you use my git clone you get some extras just for this.

-Now Let’s move on, let’s move some stuff around to the games folder and Desktop.
+Now Let’s move on, let’s give ourselves premmisions and move some stuff around to the games folder and Desktop.
 ```
 cd
-cd penguinrocks
+sudo chown -R pi:pi penguinrocks cd penguinrocks sudo chmod a+x launchcoh.sh sudo chmod a+x updatecoh.sh
+sudo chmod a+x coh.desktop
+sudo chmod a+x updatecoh.desktop
 cp coh.desktop /home/pi/Desktop
 cp updatecoh.desktop /home/pi/Desktop
 cd